GoogleChromeLabs/browser-fs-access/README.md

 ### File operations and exceptions

 The File System Access API supports exceptions, so apps can throw when problems occur (permissions not granted, out of disk space,…), or when the user cancels the dialog.
-The legacy methods, unfortunately, do not support exceptions (albeit there is an [HTML issue](https://github.com/whatwg/html/issues/6376) open for this request).
+The legacy save method, unfortunately, doesn't support exceptions.
 If your app depends on exceptions, see the file [`index.d.ts`](https://github.com/GoogleChromeLabs/browser-fs-access/blob/main/index.d.ts) for the documentation of the `legacySetup` parameter.